factor-hmc/book/src/about/online-platform/foogle/implementation.md

 [foogle/src/Infer.hs](https://github.com/factor-hmc/foogle/blob/master/src/Infer.hs) is where the search engine guesses types for the stack effect variables.
 This is done by inspecting their names and documentation.

 [foogle/src/Search.hs](https://github.com/factor-hmc/foogle/blob/master/src/Search.hs) is where the searching happens.
 Most of the code in this file is describing the various costs incurred or removed from matching of effect variables.
-The search itself is just taking the first `n` elements after lazily merge sorting by cost.
+The search itself is just taking the first `n` elements after lazily merge sorting by cost (the fact that the sort is lazy is important since it can make fewer passes over the database).

 [foogle/src/Argparse.hs](https://github.com/factor-hmc/foogle/blob/master/src/Argparse.hs) is used for the command-line application.

 ### Frontend
 The frontend is a simple webpage written in Elm as part of the overall Factor Online Platform.
 It has rudimentary support for querying and rendering the server’s responses.
 It allows users to query by stack effect and specify the number of responses (up to 500, the server rejects requests for more in the interest of avoiding long response times).